freelancer1845/rsocket-rxjs/README.md

 const client = new RSocketClient(transport, responder, mimeTypeRegistry); // The client that handles the socket/transport const requester = new RSocketRoutingRequester(client); // A requester that wraps the client and allows for routed requests

-// Add handler for route "request" responder.addRequestResponseHandler('test', ans => {
+// Add handler for route "test" responder.addRequestResponseHandler('test', ans => {
     console.log('Received a request on route "test"');
     return ans + ans;